Living Organ Donors Answer Frequently Asked Questions

 What Is Recovery Like?

-Depending on which organ you donate – kidney or liver – your recovery time will vary.
+Recovery is different for each organ.
 Kidney donors tend to have a quicker recovery – about four to six weeks.
 Liver donors may take up to eight weeks to recover.

 However, after recovery, donors return to their normal lives and can be as active as they were before surgery.